 Run the tests for several Python versions with for instance (on Linux):

-For a selected python version (for instance Python 3.8), get the coverage information with:
+For a selected python version, get the coverage information with:

 See pytest-cov for more information.

 The documentation is written with sphinx.
 On Linux, generate the documentation with: